- Sightseeing by luxury coach

 Day 3 : Whisky Tasting & St Andrews

-Drive to Blair Athol Distillery in Pitlochry to see how whisky is distilled and sample some.
-Continue south to St Andrews, renowned as the “Home of Golf” and for its university, Scotland’s oldest.
-Spend some time to explore on your own.
-Drive south to Edinburgh and to your gracious manor house hotel, set on 1,000 acres with two golf courses and spa facilities a few miles from the city.
-Dine at a Scottish Evening on some excellent Scottish cuisine followed by a lively show with songs, stories and traditional dancing.
+Visit Blair Athol Distillery to see how whisky is distilled and enjoy a sample.
+Travel to St Andrews, best known as the “Home of Golf.”
+Take a panoramic drive around and spend some time exploring independently.
+Continue to Edinburgh to your gracious manor house hotel, set on 1,000 acres with two golf courses.
+Enjoy a Scottish evening with traditional cuisine with a lively show of songs, stories, and dancing.

 Day 4 : Edinburgh Castle & City Tour